If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Explanation

 The first reply time and the next reply time always use an end-user comment as the starting point and a public agent response as an endpoint.
-For more information, see the article: Defining and using SLA policies.
+For more information, see Defining and using SLA policies.

 Target hours showing incorrectly

-Tickets with SLAs that have a target in business hours show a higher number of hours than what the SLA metrics should have set.
+Tickets with SLAs that have a target in business hours show a higher number of hours than the SLA metrics should have set.

 Agent work time target with calendar hours